2KAbhishek/utils.nvim/README.md

 </div>

-`utils.nvim` is a Neovim plugin that provides a collection of utilities to simplify the development of other Neovim plugins.
+`utils.nvim` is a Neovim plugin that provides a collection of utilities to simplify the development of your Neovim plugins.

 ## ✨ Features

+- **Picker Absctraction**: Offers a simple interface for popular pickers, no need to write custom picker anymore!
+- **Caching Mechanism**: Implements a caching system to store data and reduce unnecessary command execution, optimizing performance.
 - **Notification Management**: Offers functions to queue and display notifications, allowing seamless user communication within plugins.
-- **Command Execution**: Includes capabilities to open commands or directories using the system's default tools, improving workflow efficiency.
+- **Shell Execution**: Includes capabilities to execute commands async, work with system tools, improving workflow efficiency.
-- **Asynchronous Shell Commands**: Execute shell commands asynchronously with callback support, facilitating non-blocking operations.
-- **JSON Handling**: Provides safe JSON decoding, making it easier to work with external data without risking errors.
-- **Caching Mechanism**: Implements a caching system to store data and reduce unnecessary command execution, optimizing performance.
-- **Human-Readable Timestamps**: Converts ISO 8601 timestamps to a more understandable format, enhancing date and time representation in the UI.
-- **Cache Management**: Functions to clear cache files, helping maintain a clean environment.
+- More!

 ## ⚡ Setup